 |SAT||Science, Social Science, Mathematics||100|

 NTSE Syllabus – Key Information

 The NTSE syllabus for every year remains the same as the NCERT syllabus of class 9 and 10.
 The students need to go through the respective books of class 9th and 10th in order to qualify the examination and earn a scholarship.
 Since stage 1 examination is conducted by different state/UTs, the examination date for different states may vary.
-The stage 2 examination is scheduled to be held on the 10th of May 2020 for the academic year 2019-20 and the final result is expected to release in the month of July-September 2020.
+The stage 2 examination is scheduled to be held on 13th June 2021 for the academic year 2020-21 and the final result is expected to release in the month of October 2021.

 The NTSE syllabus of stage one is usually taken from the books published by the state board.
 This stage is a state-level examination qualifying which progresses the student to the national level.